For the first 7 days, CLEAN 2-4 TIMES DAILY as instructed:

-Gently apply 2 pumps of Blue Green Foam Soap to the brows and gently remove with a soft, clean paper towel or gauze.
-Let brows air dry.
+Gently apply 2 pumps of Blue Green Foam Soap (*water for eyeliner*), and remove with a soft and clean paper towel or gauze.
+Let air dry.

-Change pillow cases the first 2 nights of healing.
+Change your pillow case the first 2 nights.

-Avoid blood thinners such as: alcoholic beverages, aspirin, vitamin E, and fish oil for 7 days.
+Avoid blood thinners such as: alcoholic beverages, aspirin, Vitamin E, and Fish oil, as these affect healing.

-The brows will begin to peel.
-DO NOT PICK OR PULL THE SKIN.
-Picking will result in color loss or cause scarring.
+Brows will peel.
+DO NOT PICK OR PEEL, as this will result in color loss or scarring.

 No creams, makeup or mascara, or any other products on the treated area for 5 days.